J. J. Daniels

-Joseph J. Daniels (1826–1916), most commonly known as J. J. Daniels, was an American bridge builder active in Indiana.
+Joseph J. Daniels (c.
+1826–1916), most commonly known as J. J. Daniels, was an American bridge builder active in Indiana.
 A number of his works are listed on the U.S. National Register of Historic Places.

-He was born in 1826 in Marietta, Ohio and learned about bridges from his father, also a bridge builder.
+He was born in about 1826 in Marietta, Ohio and learned about bridges from his father, also a bridge builder.
 His last bridge was the Neet Bridge, built in 1904.
 He died in Rockville, Indiana at age 90.